 For many homeowners, the thought of having to replace windows in the winter sends chills up their spines.
-It’s not just because of the cold, but because they think replacing their windows in Kansas City will come with an array of extra issues due to the time of year.
+It’s not just because of the cold, but because they think replacing their windows in Overland Park will come with an array of extra issues due to the time of year.
 While replacing windows in the colder months does require a few extra considerations, there are actually benefits that can make winter the right time for window replacement for the prepared homeowner.

 Over the next three months, we’ll take a look at how a well-planned replacement plan can help save time and money and prevent headaches when it comes to getting high-quality windows added in your home.